Personal Injury -- Plaintiff Law

 In most cases, whether in a state court or a federal court, a personal injury that takes place in Louisiana and involves a Louisiana resident will most likely be handled at a court located in Louisiana.

 With so many types of personal injury claims, possible defenses, and filing logistics, even seemingly simple personal injury cases can get complicated fast.
 Making any mistakes along the way could keep you from recovering the full amount you’re owed.
-Working with an experienced local personal injury attorney can increase the chances that your case succeeds.
+Working with an attorney can increase the chances that your case succeeds.
 They will help you properly assess your case, calculate the damages you’re owed, file your lawsuit properly, and represent you in court.